Alouco04/Analytical-work/README.md

 Hi there, if you're reading this it is because you are trying to make sense of the incomprehensible code you saw in another file.
 Well, I'm sorry to tell you that this file will only help you understand about 5% of what the code actually does.
-The code uses data from : the WTO( wto_data.csv) on trade tariffs, Word Bank (subsidies.csv, subsidies_monetary.csv) for subsidies as a share of government expenses and monetary subsdies the oecd (PScT_oecd_all.csv , PSE-TSE.csv).
+The code uses data from : the WTO( wto_data.csv) on trade tariffs, Word Bank (subsidies.csv, subsidies_monetary.csv, Abay_subsidy.csv) for subsidies as a share of government expenses and monetary subsdies the oecd (PScT_oecd_all.csv , PSE-TSE.csv).